igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 These functions are all implemented directly in assembler to guarantee cycle counts.
 However, if interrupts are enabled, then the delays will be at least as long as requested, but may actually be longer.
-These delay functions are:
+Depending on the application, it may be appropriate to disable interrupts prior to calling one of these.
+The delay functions are:

 - delayQuartersOfMicroSeconds( uint16_t nbrOfQuartersOfMicroSeconds );
 - delayWholeMilliSeconds( uint8_t nbrOfMilliSeconds );